Extending Degree Study Period

 The nominal period of study of students who have graduated from a school where the language of instruction was not Estonian will be extended pursuant to the volume of language learning (please see www.ut.ee/et/oppimine/suvendatult-riigikeele-oppimine).
 The extension will be done at the end of the initial nominal period of study.

 The nominal period of study will be extended by the semesters spent at a foreign university if the student studied abroad for at least three months and completed the courses at a foreign university to a value of at least 15 ECTS per semester.
 From academic year 2019/2020 there is no three months requirement any more.
 The nominal period of study is extended after returning from the foreign university.

 Temporary Residence Permit (TRP) and extension of studies

-1. If you are continuing with full-time workload after extension of studies (having collected at least 75 % of the maximum credit load).
-With full-time workload, TRP can be applied for the extended study period at UT.
-Your TRP can be extended once the study period at SIS (ÕIS) also has been extended.
-For extension of studies, you need to contact your dean’s office or institute once all courses of this spring semester have been completed and results available, and let them know that you need to extend your studies.
+1. If you are continuing with the full-time workload after the extension of studies (having collected at least 75 % of the maximum credit load by the time your studies get extended), you can apply for the extension of TRP.
+Your TRP can be extended only after your study period at SIS (ÕIS) has been extended.
+For the extension of studies, you need to contact your dean’s office or institute.
+Please note that the extension of studies can be registered in SIS once all courses of a particular semester have been completed and the results are available.